nayab9/imagemaster/README.md

 > java Core noisy-grom.bmp -removenoise

+> java Core sine.bmp -sine calibration.bmp

-This will peform the requested filter on the file "grom.bmp" and output it into the same directory.
+This will peform the requested filter on the file requested and output the result into the same directory.

-Before:
+Before (grom.bmp):

 ![loading](grom.bmp)